baxmittens/VTUFileHandler.jl/paper.md

 # Abstract

 With increasing computing resources, the investigation of uncertainties in simulation results is becoming an increasingly important factor.
 To analyze those effects, a discrete numerical simulation is computed several times with different realizations of the input parameters to produce different outputs of the same model.
 The relevant stochastic or parametric output variables, such as mean value, expected value and variance, are often calculated and visualized only at selected individual points of the whole domain.
-This project aims to provide a simple way to perform stochastic/parametric post-processing of numerical simulations on the entire domain, here using the VTU file system and the julia language as an example.
+This project aims to provide a simple way to perform stochastic/parametric post-processing of numerical simulations on the entire domain, here using the VTK unstructed grid (VTU) file system and the julia language as an example.

 # Introduction